lewi0332/ML_DevOps_Deploying_A_ML_Model/model_card_template.md

 This is self reported information from the census and has opportunity for inaccuracy.

-To predict an individuals propensity for income is based on a lifelong journey that has had historically been affected by outside factors.
+Predicting an individual's propensity for income is based on a lifelong journey that has had historically been affected by outside factors not present in the data.
+Even though race, gender and other cultural features are not used to inform the prediction, these bias may be present in secondary data such as location or education.

 ## Caveats and Recommendations